dcdpr/did-btcr2/chapters/CRUD-Operations.md

 input bytes using the bech32m algorithm with the human-readable part (hrp) value set to the ASCII value of either ‘k’ or ‘x’, depending on the type of the identifier.
-For btcr2 DIDs generated from an initial secp256k1 public key, use ‘k’ for btcr2 DIDs generated from an Initial DID Document, use ‘x’.
+For btcr2 DIDs generated from an initial secp256k1 public key, use ‘k’ for *did:btcr2* identifiers generated from an Initial DID Document, use ‘x’.
 The result of the encoding is the method-specific identifier.
 Prepend the method-specific identifier with the ASCII string ‘did:btcr2:’ to create the DID.